Entire Space Counterfactual Learning for Reliable Content Recommendations: Introduction

-The remaining sections are structured as follows: Section~\ref{sec:pre} provides some preliminaries to better understand the proposed method.
-Section~\ref{sec:analyze} investigates the IEB and FIP issues with ESMM.
-We introduce the proposed counterfactual regularizers in Section~\ref{sec:crr}, analyze their theoretical effectiveness to handle the IEB and FIP issues in Section~\ref{sec:property}, and summarize the implementation of ESCM$^2$ in Section~\ref{sec:obj}.
-To demonstrate the superiority of ESCM$^2$, real-word case studies are conducted in Section~\ref{sec:exp}.
-Section~\ref{sec:rw} is an overview of related works; Section~\ref{sec:conclusion} discusses conclusions and open questions.
+The remaining sections are structured as follows: Section~\ref{sec:pre} provides preliminaries for understanding the technical details in this work; Section~\ref{sec:analyze} formulates the IEB and FIP defects with ESMM; Section~\ref{sec:method} introduces the ESCM$^2$ framework for training recommendation models, which enhances ESMM by incorporating the proposed counterfactual regularizers to handle the IEB and FIP defects; Section~\ref{sec:exp} presents real-world case studies to demonstrate the efficacy of ESCM$^2$; Section~\ref{sec:rw} provides a brief overview of related works; Section~\ref{sec:conclusion} summarizes the conclusions and outlines open questions.